quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part13_Exercises.md

 }
 ```

 In the pseudocode, we check that the product of two rational numbers would result in a rational number.
-The contradiction arises when this does not hold, thus proving \(b\) must be irrational.
+The contradiction arises when this does not hold, thus proving $b$ must be irrational.

 x??